 Subacute thyroiditis is a rare condition.
 It is thought to be caused by a viral infection.
-The condition often occurs after a viral infection of the upper respiratory tract, such as mumps and influenza, or a common cold.
+The condition often occurs after a viral infection of the ear, sinus, or throat, such as mumps, the flu, or a common cold.

-Subacute thyroiditis occurs most often in middle-aged women with recent (within the last month) symptoms of a viral respiratory tract infection.
+Subacute thyroiditis occurs most often in middle-aged women with symptoms of a viral upper respiratory tract infection in the past month.

-The most obvious symptom of subacute thyroiditis is pain in the neck.
-Sometimes the pain can spread (radiate) to the jaw or ears.
-Painful enlargement of the thyroid gland may last for weeks or, in rare cases, months.
+The most obvious symptom of subacute thyroiditis is pain in the neck caused by a swollen and inflamed thyroid gland.
+Sometimes, the pain can spread (radiate) to the jaw or ears.
+The thyroid gland may be painful and swollen for weeks or, in rare cases, months.

 Other symptoms include:

-- Tenderness when gentle pressure is applied to the thyroid gland (palpation)
+- Tenderness when gentle pressure is applied to the thyroid gland

 - Cold intolerance

-Usually thyroid gland function returns to normal.
-But in rare cases hypothyroidism may be permanent.
+Thyroid gland function often returns to normal.
+But in rare cases, hypothyroidism may be permanent.

 Exams and Tests